The Big Griz

 Trip Length

-What Bike
+What Bike?

-The Big Griz was designed as bikepacking route with an emphasis on rugged terrain.
+The Big Griz was designed as bikepacking route that places an emphasis on rugged terrain.
 So a hardtail mountain bike, rigid ATB, or big-tired gravel bike is likely your best choice for the route.
 Tires in the range of 2.1 to 2.5 will work well on 650b or 29-inch wheels.
 If using 700 wheels, it’s advised to use 45mm tires or larger for improved comfort on the trails and tougher dirt road sections.
 Skinny rubber will make the ride less fun.
-Good gear ratios will make it easier to tackle some of the punchy inclines when loaded down with gear so you can ride more and push less.
+Good gear ratios will make it easier to tackle some of the punchy inclines when loaded down with gear, so you can ride more and push less.
 You really can’t have enough gears for this route.
 Run tubeless if possible to mitigate the chances of flats in some of the rockier areas.

 Provisions

 There are larger supermarkets, smaller general stores, cafes, and gas station convenience stores throughout the entire route, and most are within 50 to 100km of each other.
 You’ll see many of these listed on the route files.
 For the most part, flowing stream, creek, and river water is abundant on the route and a perk of bikepacking in British Columbia.
 Save for a few areas, finding natural water sources should not be a major issue.
-So pack a water filter as you will put it to good use.
+So pack a water filter, as you will put it to good use.

 Accommodation